Kaizen86/Python-Discord-Bot/README.md

 ```

 ## Dependencies
-Run 'pip install' on all of of these packages to install them:
+Run 'pip install' on all of these packages to install them:
 - discord (the rewrite branch)
 - asyncio
 - Pillow
 - requests
 - pyfiglet
 - youtube-dl
+- wikipedia

+Compiling using the batch file will require PyInstaller.